English

 Edexcel

 English Language A Level is a fascinating introduction to the ways in which language varies, depending on the contexts of production and reception.
-The Edexcel course gives students the opportunity to explore how language choices can create personal identities and critically evaluate how language changes over time from 1550 to the present day.
-Students will have the opportunity to develop their research and investigation skills, by exploring specialist topics in depth such as ‘Language and Journalism’ or ‘Language and Power’.
+The Edexcel course gives pupils the opportunity to explore how language choices can create personal identities and critically evaluate how language changes over time from 1550 to the present day.
+Pupils will have the opportunity to develop their research and investigation skills, by exploring specialist topics in depth such as ‘Language and Journalism’ or ‘Language and Power’.
+Pupils develop their skills as producers and interpreters of language and lessons are epitomised by discussion and debate, regarding the history, current use and future of the English language.

-Students develop their skills as producers and interpreters of language and lessons are epitomised by discussion and debate, regarding the history, current use and future of the English language.
-Students will be expected to read widely and independently investigate language in use.
-A real draw of the course is the fact that for coursework, students produce a creative writing folder on any genre and write a commentary which reflects on the process, whilst being encouraged to explore a range of forms ranging from dramatic monologue to travel writing.
+Pupils will be expected to read widely and independently investigate language in use.
+A real draw of the course is the fact that for coursework, pupils produce a creative writing folder on any genre and write a commentary which reflects on the process, whilst being encouraged to explore a range of forms ranging from dramatic monologue to travel writing.
+There are a variety of enrichment opportunities during the A Level course, including writing workshops, trips, attending lecture days in London, competitions and hearing eminent guest speakers.

-Edexcel English Literature A Level offers the opportunity to explore some of the greatest achievements in the literary canon, as well as to examine lesser known works.
+English Literature A Level offers the opportunity to explore some of the greatest achievements in the literary canon, as well as to examine lesser known works.
 The Edexcel syllabus is notable for the breadth of experience it offers.
-Students will analyse plays, novels and poems emerging from a variety of genres and spanning many centuries, in order to gain an appreciation of how traditions and culture have continually shaped literature.
+Pupils will analyse plays, novels and poems emerging from a variety of genres and spanning many centuries, in order to gain an appreciation of how traditions and culture have continually shaped literature.

 There are a variety of enrichment opportunities during the A Level course, including theatre performances in London and Stratford, National Theatre Live screenings, attending lecture days in London, essay competitions and listening to eminent guest speakers.